community-led-design/kit/src/case-studies/co-designing-with-kids-with-complex-needs.md

 ### Approach: Summer coding camps

-{% figure "/assets/media/boys-group-design-activity.jpg", "A young student sits with a laptop on the floor, in front of panels of paper taped to the ground.
-The project prototype is on the laptop screen.
-There are robots sitting on top of the paper, with markers attached to it.
-On the opposite side of the room, a group of students are looking and pointing at the laptop in front of them." %}
+{% figure "/assets/media/boys-group-design-activity.jpg", "Facilitators and campers are working with the C2LC prototype on their laptops.
+They are creating programs for Dash and Sphero robots to draw shapes on large panels of paper taped on the floor. " %}

 Students test out our project prototype by coding a path for the robot to move in.
 The robots are attached to markers, so when they move, they also create drawings on the paper.

 {% endfigure %}

-{% figure "/assets/media/design-activity-using-the-prototype.jpg", "A group of students in wheelchairs and facilitators are sitting around large panels of paper taped to the ground.
-Sitting on top of the paper are small robots that have markers attached to them.
-At the edge of the paper are an assortment of markers and paints." %}
+{% figure "/assets/media/design-activity-using-the-prototype.jpg", "Campers sitting on the floor and using C2LC prototype on their laptops to code Dash and Sphero robots.
+Sphero is dipped in paint and markers are tapped to Dash, so they can draw shapes as they execute campers’ programs. " %}

 A larger group of students testing out the project prototype.

 {% endfigure %}

 We had five coding camps in the summer of 2019.
 For each camp, we worked with kids with different abilities and from different age groups over a period of five days.